 Abstract:

 Pyropia yezoensis exhibited the characteristic of multiple harvests, and its quality was closely associated with the harvest period.
-Odor serves as a crucial criterion for evaluating the quality of
+Odor served as a crucial criterion for evaluating the quality of

 Pyropia yezoensis.
-To investigate the mechanism by which harvest period affects the odor of
+To investigate the mechanism by which harvest period affected the odor of

-Pyropia yezoensis, headspace-solid phase microextraction-gas chromatography-mass spectrometry (HS-SPME-GC-MS) was utilized, with cyclohexane used as the internal standard, to determine the volatile organic compounds (VOCs) that contribute to the odor of
+Pyropia yezoensis, headspace-solid phase microextraction-gas chromatography-mass spectrometry (HS-SPME-GC-MS) was utilized, with cyclohexane used as the internal standard, to determine the volatile organic compounds (VOCs) that contributed to the odor of

 Pyropia yezoensis from the first to the fifth harvest period.
 Simultaneously, an electronic nose was employed to detect the odor profiles of